 Bebe didn’t last much longer himself.
 On May 8, 1998 he died of complications from a brain aneurysm.
 He was survived by his wife, Jane Lucke Rebozo, who still lives in Key Biscayne to this day.
 He bequeathed a large chunk of his fortune, nearly $19 million, to the Nixon Presidential Library.
 (Later, the Nixon daughters would go to court over the best way to handle the bequest.
 It wasn’t pretty.)

 It’s hard to know what to make of Rebozo.
 Nixon’s opinions on the matter were unsurprisingly simple:

 Bebe Rebozo is one of the kindest and most generous men I have ever known.
 He is a man of great character and integrity.
 Yet anyone who read only the press stories about him, his business dealings, or his friendship with me would have had to conclude that he combined the worst traits of Rasputin and Al Capone.

 There’s so much that Rebozo did that feels like it’s the surface of something sinister and large.
 And yet, no reputable investigation has ever turned up a shred of any sort of intentional criminality on his part.
-Every tantalizing thread that the press and prosecutors just unraveled, or turned out to not connect to anything.
+Every tantalizing thread that the press and prosecutors pulled at just unraveled, or turned out to not connect to anything.
 With a handful of notable exceptions, there’s just no proof.
 Like Bebe himself, it just seems that there’s no “there” there.

 But there’s just so much circumstantial evidence!
 And he’s so quiet it just feels like Bebe had to be hiding something!
 Why are we so suspicious?
 Is it just the nature of the real estate business, or politics, or Florida?